cujojs/curl/README.md

 Defines a module per the CommonJS AMD proposed specification.

-* ['dep1', 'dep2', 'dep3']: Module names or plugin-prefixed resource files
+* ['dep1', 'dep2', 'dep3']: Module names or plugin-prefixed resource files.
+Dependencies may be named 'require', 'exports', or 'module' and will behave as defined in the CommonJS Modules 1.1 proposal.
 * definition: Function called to define the module
 * module: Any javascript object, function, constructor, or primitive
 * promise: Object compatible with CommonJS Promises/A. Useful for further